logux/core/README.md

 })
 ```

-By default, `each()` iterates by event creation time.
+By default, `each()` order events by creation time.
 You could set order
 by adding time:

 ```js